Samantabhadra (Bodhisattva): Mantras and dharani

+In Daoism and folk literature

+In Chinese folk religion and literature, Samantabhadra is also venerated under the Daoist title Puxian Zhenren (普贤真人; "Perfected Person Puxian").
+This dual identity was part of the broader process of sanjiao heyi (the syncretism of the Three Teachings), which became particularly prominent during the Ming and Qing periods.
+According to research by Chinese Academy of Social Sciences scholar Fang Litian, Samantabhadra's widespread popularity in Chinese Buddhism led to his incorporation into Daoist traditions, where he was given the title of Zhenren.
+Mount Emei was also associated with this blending of traditions; before becoming the Buddhist bodhimanda of Samantabhadra, it was regarded as a Daoist sacred site with temples and hermits.
+As a result, local traditions came to associate Puxian with both Buddhist and Daoist attributes.

+Puxian Zhenren appears as a major character in the 16th-century Chinese novel Investiture of the Gods (Fengshen Yanyi).
+In the novel, he is presented as a high-ranking Daoist immortal and one of the Twelve Golden Immortals (十二金仙) under Yuanshi Tianzun.
+He resides in the White Crane Cave on Jiugong Mountain and is the master of Muzha, the elder brother of Nezha, whom he equips with the Twin Wu Gou Swords (吴钩双剑).

+The novel also provides a mythological explanation for Puxian Zhenren's later association with Buddhist iconography.
+During the Battle of the Myriad Immortal Array (万仙阵), Puxian defeats the Jie Sect immortal Lingya Xian (灵牙仙).
+After his defeat, Lingya Xian reveals his true form as a six-tusked white elephant (六牙白象), which becomes Puxian's mount.
+Following the conclusion of the Fengshen campaign, the novel depicts Puxian Zhenren, together with Cihang Daoren and Wenshu Guangfa Tianzun, leaving the Daoist Chan Sect and joining the Western Sect (西方教), where they become the Buddhist figures Samantabhadra, Guanyin, and Manjushri respectively.

 In East Asian Buddhism

 Unlike his more popular counterpart Mañjuśrī, Samantabhadra is only rarely depicted alone and is usually found in a trinity on the right side of Shakyamuni, mounted on Six-tusked White Elephant.
 In those traditions that accept the Avatamsaka Sutra as their main text (mainly, the Huayan school), Samantabhadra and Manjusri flank Vairocana Buddha, the central Buddha of this particular sutra.

 Known as Puxian in Chinese, Samantabhadra is sometimes shown in Chinese art with feminine characteristics, riding an elephant with six tusks while carrying either a lotus leaf 'parasol' (Sanskrit: chatra), ruyi scepter, or sutra scroll, bearing similar dress and features to some feminine depictions of Guanyin.
 It is in this guise that Samantabhadra is revered as the patron bodhisattva of the monasteries associated with Mount Emei in western China.
 Some believe that the white elephant mount of Samantabhadra was the same elephant that appeared to Queen Maya, the mother of the Buddha, to herald his birth.

-Mahayana esoteric traditions sometimes treat Samantabhadra as one of the 'Primordial' (Sanskrit: Dharmakaya) Buddhas, but the main primordial Buddha is considered to be Vairocana.
+Mahayana esoteric traditions sometimes treat Samantabhadra as one of the 'Primordial' (Sanskrit: Dharmakaya) Buddhas, but the main primordial Buddha is considered to be Mahāvairocana.